eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

       holder is above a specified age threshold.
 The value is a boolean value.
     - *issue_date:* Date (and if possible time) when the Proof of Age attestation was issued.
 The value is a tdate or full-date value.
-    - *expiry_date:* Date (and if possible time) when the Proof of Age attestation will expire.
+    - *expiry_date:* Date (and if possible time) when the Proof of age attestation will expire.
 The value is a tdate or full-date value.
     - *issuing_authority:* Name of the administrative authority that issued the Proof of Age attestation.
 The value is a tstr value.